yashwant-shrivastava/crawler-google-places/README.md

 ### Google automatically expands the search location
 There is one feature of Google Maps that is sometimes not desirable.
 As you progress to the next page, there might not be enough places of the type that you have searched for, e.g. restaurants in your city.
 Google will naturally zoom out and include places from a broader area.
 It will happily do this over a large area and might include places from far out that you are not interested in.
 There are three ways to solve this:

-- Limit `maxCrawledPlaces` - This is the simplest option, but you usually don't know how many places there are, so it is not that useful.
+- Limit `maxCrawledPlaces` - This is the simplest option, but you usually don't know how many places there are, so it isn't that useful.
 - Use the `maxAutomaticZoomOut` parameter to stop searching once Google zooms out too far.
 It counts how far it zoomed out from the first page.
 Keep in mind that `zoom: 1` is the whole world and `zoom: 21` is a tiny street.
 So you usually want `maxAutomaticZoomOut` to be between `0` and `5`.
 - Use `country`, `state`, `city` parameters.

 ## Using country, state and city parameters
 You can only use `country` or `country` + `state` or `country` + `state` + `city`.
 The scraper uses [nominatim maps](https://nominatim.org/) to find a location polygon and then splits that into multiple searches that cover the whole area.
 You should play around with the `zoom` number to find the ideal granularity for searches.
 Too small a zoom level will find only the most famous places over a large area, too big a zoom level will lead to overlapping places and will consume a huge number of CUs.
 We recommend a number between 10 and 15.

-#### Warning: Don't use too big zoom level (17+) with country, state, city parameters
+#### Warning: Don't use too big a zoom level (17+) with country, state, city parameters

 ## Personal data
-Reviews can contain personal data like person name, profile image and even a review ID that can be used to track down the reviewer.
+Reviews can contain personal data such as a name, profile image and even a review ID that could be used to track down the reviewer.
 Personal data is protected by GDPR in the European Union and by other regulations around the world.
 You should not scrape personal data unless you have a legitimate reason to do so.
 If you're unsure whether your reason is legitimate, consult your lawyers.
 This scraper allows you to granularly select which personal data fields you want to extract from reviews and which not.

 ## Changelog
 This scraper is under active development.
 We are always implementing new features and fixing bugs.
 If you would like to see a new feature, please submit an issue on GitHub.
 Check [CHANGELOG.md](https://github.com/drobnikj/crawler-google-places/blob/master/CHANGELOG.md) for a list of recent updates